 There’s something so striking about a beautiful cool blonde.
 For clients who want to turn heads with this flat, matte always-on-trend hair colour, our family of NXT Ash Blonde Semi-Permanent reflects are the hair colourist’s best friend.
 Formulated on a blue colour palette, you’ll perfectly subdue any yellow and orangey tones and create clean statement colour.

 These mildly-oxidising semi-permanent colours have been formulated to last between 18-24 washes.
-The ash blonde shades are free from ammonia, parabens and PPDs.
+The ash blonde shades are free from ammonia and parabens.
 They’re ideal for hair colourists wanting to tone lightened, bleached or natural hair and for refreshing the mid-lengths and ends of previously coloured tresses.

 Once you’ve chosen the perfect shade from the colour chart, apply to clean, towel-dried hair.
 Your ash blonde shade should be mixed one part colour with two parts of our specialist low peroxide cream developer (adjust to 1:1.5 for clients with more white hair).
 For a more intense and long-lasting result apply to dry hair.
 As colouring hair is a chemical process, allergies and irritation can occur.
 To minimise the risk carry out a skin or patch test 48 hours before application by applying a small amount of the dye behind the ear or to the inner arm.
 You should not continue with the service if itching or redness occurs.